gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Useful error message presented to user for:
     - `@Variant` annotation on property with return type other than String/Named
     - `@Variant` annotation on property setter
-    - QUESTION: When is this validation triggered?
-Only when resolving dependencies?
-Or always?

 ## Story: Component report displays `@Variant` properties for custom binary